SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### deadlock

 <img src="1280px-Process_deadlock.svg.png"><img src="220px-Gridlock.svg.png">
-A ⟮c2;deadlock⟯ is a situation where ⟮c3;each member of  a group⟯ is ⟮c4;waiting on another member to do something⟯, and therefore ⟮c1;the system is stuck⟯
+A ⟮c+;deadlock⟯ is a situation where ⟮c+;each member of  a group⟯ is ⟮c+;waiting on another member to do something⟯, and therefore ⟮c+;the system is stuck⟯
-⟮c5;Gridlock⟯ is a specific type of ⟮c6;deadlock⟯ that occurs ⟮c7;in a street network⟯
+⟮c+;Gridlock⟯ is a specific type of ⟮c+;deadlock⟯ that occurs ⟮c+;in a street network⟯

 ## metaprogramming